 Want to lose the love of your life?
 Didn’t think so.
 Avoid these bad habits that could harm a happy relationship.

 Do committed relationships require being monogamous?
-One Greatist staff writer opens her mind to open relationships.
+One Greatist staffer opens her mind to open relationships.

 Dinner and a movie is soooo last summer.
 Check out this list of active winter dates that will keep the heart (and the romance) pumping.